-2.6.
+2.7.2.6.
 Setting Objectives of Induction and Training

-According to the Induction and Training Policy for the Members of the Board of Directors, the Company provides for the induction of the Members of the Board of Directors to facilitate their clear understanding of the relevant laws and regulations, the Company's structure, business model, risk profile and governance arrangements as well as the role of the Member(s) within them, to facilitate their clear understanding of the international, European and national economic and regulatory developments in the financial sector and their impact on the Company and to improve their skills, knowledge or competence to fulfill their responsibilities on an ongoing or ad hoc basis.
+According to the Induction and Training Policy for the Members of the Board of Directors, the Company provides for the induction of the Members of the Board of Directors to facilitate their clear understanding of the relevant laws and regulations, the Company's structure, business model, risk profile and governance arrangements as well as the role of the Member(s) within them, to facilitate their clear understanding of the international, European and national economic and regulatory developments in the financial sector and their impact on the Company and to improve their skills, knowledge or competence to fulfilfulfill their responsibilities on an ongoing or on an ad hoc - basis.

-The Company also provides for relevant general and, as appropriate, individually-tailored training programs.
-Training should also promote the Board of Directors' awareness regarding the benefits of diversity in the Board of Directors and the Company.
+basis.
+It The Company also provides for relevant general and, as appropriate, individuallytailored training programs.
+Training should also promote the Members'Board of Directors' awareness regarding the benefits of diversity in the Board of Directors and the Company.
 The Company allocates sufficient human and financial resources for the induction and training of the Members of the Board of Directors individually and collectively.

-2.7.
+2.8.2.7.
 Succession Planning

-The Board of Directors ensures an appropriate succession planning process for the smooth continuation of the management and governance of the Company's affairs after the departure of a Member of the Board of Directors, especially in case of an Executive Member and/or a Member of a Committee, according to the Succession Planning Policy of the Company.
+The Board of Directors ensures thean appropriate succession planning, process for the smooth continuation of the management and governance of the Company's affairs and of the decisionmaking after the departure of a Member of the Board of Directors, especially in case of an Executive Member or/and/or a Member of a Committee, according to the Succession Planning Policy of the Company.
 The CGSNC assists the Board of Directors in establishing the conditions required for effective succession and continuity in the Board of Directors pursuant to its Charter.